s-kust/python-backtesting-template/README.md

 Template for naming a file with raw data: `single_raw_TICKER.xlsx`.
 Template for naming a file with data and added columns: `single_with_features_TICKER.xlsx`.

-All these files are stored in the `\tmp\` folder by default.
+All these files are stored in the `\cache\` folder by default.
 You can easily change the destination folder and naming templates in the `constants.py` file.

 ![local cache files](./img/local_cache_files.PNG)